 Fierce FWD is our artist development programme for local, emerging artists.
 Over the last eleven years Fierce FWD has supported some of the most exciting performing artists to have emerged from the region such as Demi Nandhra, Selina Thompson and Ginny Lemon.
 Previously Fierce FWD took a small cohort of artists, selected through an open application programme through an 18 month development period, supporting them with seed funding, space, mentoring, free access to the festival and research visits.
 We’ve been thinking a lot about what our ecology needs at this moment, what resources we have access to and can offer and ways to minimise artist labour and so we’ve decided to move away from this small cohort, application based model.

-We’re relaunching Fierce FWD as an open-access year-round drop-in programme with quarterly activity comprised of workshops by internationally renowned artists and a series of dinners under the guise “FWD:Salon”.
+In 2021, we relaunched Fierce FWD as an open-access year-round drop-in programme with quarterly activity comprised of workshops by internationally renowned artists and a series of dinners under the guise “FWD:Salon”.
 FWD: Salon is an informal dinner where artists and arts workers can come together to exchange ideas and experience.
-We’ll inviting emerging artists working in the realms of live art, performance art and experimental theatre, dance and performance to come and break bread and share knowledge together, with some of the leading arts professionals in the city.
+We invited emerging artists working in the realms of live art, performance art and experimental theatre, dance and performance to come and break bread and share knowledge together, with some of the leading arts professionals in the city.

 Details of our next FWD event will be announced soon.